Stop & Shop Supports YNFP!

 Providence City Councilman Justin Roias hosted our Grand Opening, bringing Mayor Brett Smiley and fellow councilmembers together in a united front against hunger.
 He remains an active supporter to this day.

-A seed grant from the Rhode Island Foundation was pivotal to the launch of our new pantry serving the North End of Providence.
+A seed grant from the Rhode Island Foundation was pivotal to the launch of our pantry serving the North End of Providence.
 The foundation recently renewed its grant, for our ongoing operations.

 The Power of Partnership